GoogleCloudPlatform/flink-on-k8s-operator/docs/crd.md

           same namespace as the FlinkCluster.
         * **keyFile**: The name of the service account key file.
         * **mountPath**: The path where to mount the Volume of the Secret.
-    * **logConfig** (optional): The logging configuration, which should have keys `log4j-console.properties` and `logback-console.xml`.
-These will end up in the `flink-config-volume` ConfigMap, which gets mounted at `/opt/flink/conf`.
-If not provided, defaults that log to console only will be used.
+    * **logConfig** (optional): The logging configuration, a string-to-string map that becomes the ConfigMap mounted at `/opt/flink/conf` in launched Flink pods.
+See below for some possible keys to include:
       * **log4j-console.properties**: The contents of the log4j properties file to use.
+If not provided, a default that logs only to stdout will be provided.
       * **logback-console.xml**: The contents of the logback XML file to use.
+If not provided, a default that logs only to stdout will be provided.
+      * Other arbitrary keys are also allowed, and will become part of the ConfigMap.
     * **revisionHistoryLimit** (optional): The maximum number of revision history to keep, default: 10.
   * **status**: Flink job or session cluster status.
     * **state**: The overall state of the Flink cluster.